 Philips Opal Glass Globe Pendant Lamp

-Materials: Opal white ribbed or threaded glass globe.
-Conical wood top and canopy (to determine).
+Materials: White opal ribbed or threaded glass globe.
+Conical wood top and canopy.
+Wood to determine.
 Probably some exotic wood such as teak.
 White painted metal socket holder (aluminium).
 Porcelain socket.

 Cord Length: 60 cm / 23.62’’

 Electricity: 1 bulb E27, 1 x 100 watt maximum – 110/220 volt.